SalishSeaCast/docs/particles/ariane.rst

 	export PATH=$HOME/MEOPAR/Ariane/bin:$PATH

-Run Ariane from any directory by typing :kbd:`ariane`.
+Now you can run Ariane from any directory by typing :kbd:`ariane`.

-Installing :kbd:`orcinus`
+Installing and running on :kbd:`orcinus`
 ------------------------------------------
 On :kbd:`orcinus` create an Ariane working directory: